Organizational Research Methods: Storytelling in Action

 b. social conflicts in the modes of power, struggles, constituted by or grounded in dialectical contradictions,

-c. dialectical transitions over distanciated space-time
+c. dialectical transitions over distanced space-time

-Master-slave dialectical relationship of counter-hegemonic struggles, its sedimented structure of domination, separation of immediate producers from their labor, exploitation, and process of subjugation or control, and hermeneutical struggles over ideological ‘attitudes’, and power-relations (Bhaskar, 2009: 2, 65, 93, 109, 113, 120, 167, 184, 299).
+Master-slave dialectical relationship of counter-hegemonic struggles, its sedimented structure of domination, separation of immediate producers from their labor, exploitation, and process of subjugation or control, and hermetical struggles over ideological ‘attitudes’, and power-relations (Bhaskar, 2009: 2, 65, 93, 109, 113, 120, 167, 184, 299).

-"Verificationism indeed may be regarded as a particular form of the epistemic fallacy, in which the meaning of a proposition about reality (which cannot be designated ‘empirical’) is confused with our grounds" (Bhaskar, 1975: 27-28, A Realist Theory of Science).
+"Verification ism indeed may be regarded as a particular form of the epistemic fallacy, in which the meaning of a proposition about reality (which cannot be designated ‘empirical’) is confused with our grounds" (Bhaskar, 1975: 27-28, A Realist Theory of Science).

 I agree: What passes for knowledge in organizational research is patently wrong or absurd.

 Bhaskar (2007: 193) "distinguished the domains of the real and the actual and two types of system – open and closed systems.
-The fallacy of supposing that you couldn’t do ontology was what I called the epistemic fallacy."
+The fallacy of supposing that you could’t do ontology was what I called the epistemic fallacy."

 Bhaskar (2007: 196) has this critique of Heidegger ontology:

-"Heidegger makes a distinction between the ontological and the ontic, he points out correctly that the intercourse of human beings is one that has an interior, so that when I look at someone over there and I see a frown on his face or he says ‘I don’t understand’ then I need to relate to that interior.
+"Heidegger makes a distinction between the ontological and the tonic, he points out correctly that the intercourse of human beings is one that has an interior, so that when I look at someone over there and I see a frown on his face or he says ‘I don’t understand’ then I need to relate to that interior.
 That intersubjectivity is just as important an aspect of language as referential detachment.
 Heidegger of course was wont to contrast his rich internal totalities of the human world with

 the cut and dried world that he assumed operated in science.
 But of course the scientist

 "We need not make the chronic mistake of the sociology of knowledge, which reasons in line with the epistemic fallacy, from the fact that all knowledge is social to the fact that all knowledge must be about society.
 That is a major mistake that again comes from assuming that we can’t have specific conclusions about the world, knowledge of particular aspects of being.
 So we can make a balanced judgement on Heidegger.
-Natural science also involves intersubjectivity, hermeneutics of inquiry and communication and critiques of beliefs and
+Natural science also involves intersubjectivity, therapeutics of inquiry and communication and critiques of beliefs and

 Bhaskar has this critique if Marx:

-Skinningsrud (2007: 269) puts it this way "In critical realist dialectic, adapted from Hegel, the conceptual work performed in the identification and repair of an inconsistency, leading in general to an expansion of the conceptual field, is designated the σ and τ transform respectively."
+Skinning (2007: 269) puts it this way "In critical realist dialectic, adapted from Hegel, the conceptual work performed in the identification and repair of an inconsistency, leading in general to an expansion of the conceptual field, is designated the σ and τ transform respectively."

 Bhaskar's ontology is differentiated into multiple ontologies, and it is also stratified into levels of reality.